Annual budget cycle

 Budget submissions (with supporting documents) must align to the Budget process determined by ERC.
 An ERC Budget submission should be prepared in accordance with the ERC template.
 Any additional documentation relevant to the submission should be provided as attachments to the ERC submission (i.e. supporting business cases, Regulatory Impact Statements or more detailed reports).

 Agencies are responsible for ensuring the detail in an ERC submission is sufficient to enable sound judgements to be made on the proposal’s merit and whether resources, such as additional funding, should be allocated to it.
-Further detail can be found in the ERC Handbook.
-Treasury prepares written advice to ERC on each Budget submission, in the form of a ‘minute’.
+Further detail can be found in the ERC Handbook., DTF prepares written advice to ERC on each Budget submission, in the form of a ‘minute’.

 Prior to commencement of the Budget process, agencies may choose to opt-in to the streamlined Budget Process (available to agencies with under $100 million of service appropriation in the previous financial year).

-Budget bilateral meetings are scheduled for each Ministerial portfolio, where ERC considers the Minister’s request, and Treasury’s minute and proposed recommendations relevant to the Budget submission.
+Budget bilateral meetings are scheduled for each Ministerial portfolio, where ERC considers the Minister’s requests, and DTF’s advice and proposed recommendations relevant to the Budget submission.

 With the State’s resources being finite, the setting of the State Budget is very competitive.
 The goal of the deliberations is to enable ERC to make decisions which achieve the best allocation of State funds.

-At the bilateral meetings, ERC will endorse, modify or reject Treasury’s recommendations.
-In addition to the ERC Ministers, these meetings are usually attended by the relevant Minister and their Chief of Staff, agency heads and Treasury Executive.
+At the bilateral meetings, ERC will endorse, modify or reject DTF’s recommendations.
+In addition to the ERC Ministers, these meetings are usually attended by the relevant Minister and their Chief of Staff, agency heads and DTF Executive.

-Agencies are advised of bilateral meeting outcomes by their Minister and via their Treasury analyst.
+Agencies are advised of bilateral meeting outcomes by their Minister and via their DTF analyst.

-Budget cut-off occurs during early April and no further decisions are included as part of Budget after this date.
+DTF is then responsible for drafting a Budget Cabinet submission following the Budget deliberation period that, among other things, outlines the financial impact of all of the Budget decisions.
+This information is presented to Cabinet for final approval, which is referred to as the Budget cut-off (early April), as no further decisions of Government are included as part of Budget after this date.
 Following Cabinet’s approval of the overall budget parameters, the Budget paper production phase begins.

 • Budget Paper No. 1 – Budget Speech